-The moonroof can be opened or closed electrically only when the ignition switch is in the ON position.
+The moonroof can be opened or closed electrically only when the ignition is switched ON.

 Do not let passengers stand up or extend part of their body through the open moonroof while the vehicle is moving:

 Extending the head, arms, or other parts of the body through the moonroof is dangerous.
 The head or arms could hit something while the vehicle is moving.
 This could cause serious injury or death.